gunnarvoet/llctools/README.md

 # llctools
-QTools for analyzing Lat-Lon-Cube simulation outputs
+QTools for analyzing Lat-Lon-Polar-Cap simulation outputs.

 # Goals
 The idea here is to put together codes for analyzing the LLC output.